 Ichneumonidae: Amblyjoppa fuscipennis (Wesmael), Ischnus migrator (Fabricius); Braconidae: Cotesia glomeratus (Linnaeus); Tachinidae: Exorista larvarum (Linnaeus), Oswaldia spectabilis (Meigen).

 From southern Europe and North Africa to Central Asia, the Altai Mountains (Izerskiy, 1999), the Middle East and Pakistan (Rafi et al., 2014).
-A noted summer migrant to the north, with one example recorded from Syktyvkar in european Russia (Tatarinov, Sedykh & Dolgin, 2003).
+A noted summer migrant to the north, with examples recorded from Syktyvkar (Tatarinov, Sedykh & Dolgin, 2003) and Arkhangelsk Oblast (Kozlov, Kullberg & Zverev, 2014) in european Russia.
 In the southernmost part of its resident range, confined to mountains, as in Iran (Ghassemi, Alemansoor & Alehossein, 2009), Oman and the Hoggar of Algeria (Eitschberger, Mooser & Müller, 2014).
 This is only one of two species of sphingid to have reached the Azores (Meyer, 1991; Vieira, 2003).

 Extra-limital range.
 The entire temperate eastern Palaearctic Region, as far north as southern Yakutia (Kaimuk et al., 2005) and as far east as Japan and the Russian Far East (Izerskiy, 1999).
 In winter, a migrant as far south as southern India and the Gambia in Africa.